 - Fundamentals of Oral Communication

-- Dental Assisting Education (must submit a copy of your certificate with your application)
+- Graduate of a CODA accredited Dental Assisting program (must submit a copy of your diploma, DANB certificate or current Dental Assistant license)

 - Students currently enrolled AND/OR who have completed 12 credits of liberal arts/general education and science courses at STCC.